raul23/testing-datasets/README.rst

 by applying data analysis and machine learning to the task of predicting who will survive and who will die based on the Titanic passenger data.

-The package is divided into a module for doing data exploration (`data_exploration.py`_) and modules defining diffent types of ML models.
+The package is divided into a module for doing data exploration (`data_exploration.py`_) and modules defining different types of ML models.

 ..
 URLs